Gear Shaft Section Diameters Explained

 How section diameters are usually determined

-In common stepped-shaft practice, when a shoulder is used to locate parts and also carry internal force, the diameter difference is often more obvious.
-In many conventional layouts, engineers may use a shoulder difference around 6โ10 mm.
-When the diameter change exists mainly to help assembly or distinguish machining surfaces, a smaller step such as 1โ5 mmย may be enough.
-In some designs, engineers may even keep the same nominal diameter and use different tolerance values instead.
+In common stepped-shaft design, shoulder diameter changes usually follow the function of the section.
+For example, when a shoulder locates parts and also carries internal force, engineers often use a more obvious diameter difference, often around 6–10 mm.
+By contrast, when the step mainly helps assembly or separates machining surfaces, a smaller change of about 1–5 mm may be enough.
+In some cases, engineers may even keep the same nominal diameter and create the difference through tolerance instead.

 Sample Section Diameter Layout

-This kind of progression is typical.
-Smaller sections usually appear where the load is lighter, where a fit transition is needed, or where assembly access matters.
-Larger sections usually appear where the shaft supports the main gear, the bearing seat, or another higher-load feature.
-So even before checking detailed stress values, the stepped pattern already reflects the function of each section.
+This kind of stepped progression is common in shaft design.
+In general, smaller sections appear where the load is lower, where the design needs a fit transition, or where assembly space matters.
+In contrast, larger sections usually support the main gear, the bearing seat, or another high-load feature.
+So even before you calculate detailed stress values, the diameter pattern already shows the job of each section.

 How section lengths are usually determined